- Industries licensing policy are regulated under the Industries Development Regulation Act 1951

 Industrial licence is granted by the Secretarial of Industrial Assistance (SIA) on the recommendation of the Licensing Committee.
-For the purpose, Online application in the prescribed form (Form FC-IL) (with Applicable fees) may be submitted to to SIA at specially developed ebiz portal (www.ebiz.gov.in) developed by GOI and also available on www.dipp.gov.in.
+For this purpose, Online application in the prescribed form (Form FC-IL) (with Applicable fees) may be submitted to SIA at ebiz portal (www.ebiz.gov.in) specially developed by GOI and also available on www.dipp.gov.in.

 Procedure for filing IEM

-- Industrial undertakings exempt from industrial license are only required to file an Onlne Industrial Entrepreneur’s Memoranda (IEM) in Part ‘A’, in the prescribed format (Form IEM) with Secretariat for Industrial Assistance (SIA), Department of Industrial Policy & Promotion (DIPP), Ministry of Commerce & Industry, Government of India, New Delhi also available at ebiz portal ( www.ebiz.gov.in )and also available on www.dipp.gov.in
+- Industrial undertakings exempt from industrial license are only required to file an online Industrial Entrepreneur’s Memorandum (IEM) in Part ‘A’, in the prescribed format (Form IEM) with Secretariat for Industrial Assistance (SIA), Department of Industrial Policy & Promotion (DIPP), Ministry of Commerce & Industry, Government of India, New Delhi at ebiz portal ( www.ebiz.gov.in )and also available on www.dipp.gov.in

 - Submission of IEM form requires a fee of Rs.1000/- for up to 10 items proposed to be manufactured.
 For more than 10 items an additional fee of Rs.250/- for up to 10 additional items needs to be paid.